Marie-ClairePRO/Restorate_Misalignment_of_Video/README.md

 ## Generalization to Other Misaligned Videos

-While initially developed for this specific case, the underlying principles of this code can be generalized to other videos suffering from similar misalignments:

-* **Horizontal Jitter:** The per-row horizontal shift correction can address various forms of line instability.
-* **Interlacing Artifacts:** The temporal blending, even when only considering the previous frame, can help reduce "combing" artifacts arising from misaligned or temporally offset fields.
-* **Digitization Issues:** If the digitization process introduced inconsistent field timing, the adaptive per-row adjustments might be able to compensate to some extent.

-However, the effectiveness of the code on other videos will depend on the specific nature and severity of the misalignments.
-Fine-tuning the optimization parameters (learning rate, number of iterations) might be necessary for different types of video degradation.
+This code can be generalized to other videos suffering from global misalignments, in the case where the original source of the video was made of complete frames that were mis-aligned at some point.
+The idea might be adapted to other troubles.

 ## Usage